how to choose your first sex toy

 - What about size and transportability?

-An electric vibrator will have obvious limitations when you're travelling.
+An electric vibrator will have obvious limitations when you're travelling and will tend to be louder than battery operated and rechargeable vibrators.
 Is there a specific kind of play you like?
 While most of our toys are safe for anal use, some are made specifically for anal play - if that's what you're looking for, why not go right to the source?
 The above are just a few questions you may want to ponder while you browse.
 As you explore our selection each description provides information about the above.
 And don't forget, help and suggestions are just an e-mail away, so please don't hesitate to contact us if you're confused or looking for some extra suggestions.

 Look & Feel